defconhaya/homeassistant-vacuum-viomi/README.md

 ## Installation
 ### HACS
-Install it through HACS by adding this as a custom repository: https://github.com/defconhaya/homeassistant-vacuum-viomi, go to the integrations page in your configuration, click on the `Add Integration` button in the bottom right corner of a screen, and search for `Xiaomi Viomi Vacuum`.
+Install it through HACS by adding this as a custom repository: https://github.com/defconhaya/homeassistant-vacuum-viomi, go to the integrations page in your configuration, click on the `Add Integration` button in the bottom right corner of a screen, and search for `Xiaomi Viomi Vacuum rza`.

 ### Manual
 Copy contents of `custom_components` folder to your Home Assistant `config/custom_components` folder.
 Restart Home Assistant, and then the integration can be added and configured through the native integration setup.
 If you don't see it in the native integrations list, press Ctrl+F5 to refresh the browser while you're on that page and retry.